Solomiya Krushelnytska: Early life and education

 Solomiya Krushelnytska was born in 1872 (although in later documents 1873 and 1876 were also mentioned as her dates of birth), in the village of Bielawińce, Galicia, Austria-Hungary (now Biliavyntsi, Ukraine) and baptized on 23 September of the same year.
 After several years of moving from village to village, in 1878 her father, a Ukrainian Greek Catholic priest Amvrosii Krushelnytskyi (Ambroży Kruszelnicki), settled with his large family in the village of Bila on the outskirts of the regional metropolis of Ternopil.

 In addition to Solomiya, the noble-born family included her mother, Teodora Maria (née Savchynska, died 1907), five sisters (Olha, Osypa, Hanna, Emilia and Maria) and two brothers (Anton and Volodymyr).

-In her memoirs, Solomiya's niece Daria/Odarka Bandriwska writes that as a child, the future diva came to learn a fair number of Ukrainian folk songs from the residents of the various villages in which her family had lived.
+In her memoirs, Solomiya's niece Odarka Bandrivska writes that as a child, the future diva came to learn a fair number of Ukrainian folk songs from the residents of the various villages in which her family had lived.

 Studying in Ternopil

 Solomiya started singing at a young age and received the basics of musical training at the Ternopil Classical Gymnasium, where she took external exams.
 There she became close to a group of high school students, one of the members of which was Denys Sichynsky, later a famous composer.

-In 1883, at the Shevchenko Concert in Ternopil, Solomiya, who sang in the choir of the Ukrainska Besida society, made her first public performance.
+In 1883, at the Shevchenko Concert in Ternopil, Solomiya, who sang in the choir of the Ruska Besida society, made her first public performance.
 At one of the choir's concerts on August 2, 1885, Ivan Franko was present.

 In Ternopil Solomiya Krushelnytska encountered theater for the first time. the Lviv theater of the Ruska Besida society, which regularly performed there, included in its repertoire operas by Semen Hulak-Artemovsky and Mykola Lysenko and employed drama actors such as Filomena Lopatynska, Antonina Osipovycheva, Stepan Yanovych, Andriy Muzhyk-Stechynsky, Mykhailo Olshansky, Karolina Klishevska.